oneops/oneops-training/includes/user-1-beginner-4-design.md

 - All changes are version controlled.

-## Optional Components
+## Our Application

-- Add _artifact_ component
+- _artifact_ component
-- Represents our application
+- download from repository manager
+- extract and scripts

 Note:
-- update to tomcat8 in all configs
-- observe variable usage and move on to next slide
+- explain a bit and move on the variables
+- Ruby scripts

 ## Variable Configuration